Categorical action filtrations via localization and the growth as a symplectic invariant: Filtered homological algebra

 \end{lem} In general, it may be hard to characterize equivalent complexes.
 For this, we require invariants preserved under equivalence. \begin{defn} Consider two weakly increasing functions $\gr_1,\gr_2:\bN\to\bR\cup\{\infty\}$.
 We call them \emph{translation equivalent}, if there exists $b\geq 0$ such that $\gr_1(p)\leq \gr_2(p+b)+b$ and $\gr_2(p)\leq \gr_1(p+b)+b$ for all $p\in \bN$.
 We call two functions \emph{scaling equivalent} (or simply \emph{equivalent}), if there exists $a\geq 1$, $b\geq 0$ such that $\gr_1(p)\leq a\gr_2(ap+b)+b$ and $\gr_2(p)\leq a\gr_1(ap+b)+b$ for all $p\in \bN$. \end{defn} \begin{exmp} The functions $\gr_1(p)=p^{r_1}$ and $\gr_2(p)=p^{r_2}$, $r_1,r_2\geq 0$ are translation or scaling equivalent if and only if $r_1=r_2$.
 The functions $\gr_1(p)=e^{\sqrt{p}}$ and $\gr_2(p)=e^{p}$ are neither translation, nor scaling equivalent.
 The functions $\gr_1(p)=e^{r_1p}$ and $\gr_2(p)=e^{r_2p}$, $r_1,r_2\geq 0$ are always scaling equivalent, but they are translation equivalent if and only if $r_1=r_2$. \end{exmp} \begin{defn} Given a filtered complex $C$, we define the \emph{growth function $\gr_C$} of $C$ by

 \end{defn} \begin{lem} If $C_1$, $C_2$ are related by a zigzag of translation equivalences, then $\gr_{C_1}$ and $\gr_{C_2}$ are translation equivalent.
-If they are related by a zigzag of scaling equivalences, then their growth functions are equivalent. \end{lem} \begin{rk} The growth function $\gr_C$ is insensitive to the grading on $C$, and one can define other invariants by taking this into account.
-For instance, instead of $dim F^pH(C)$, one can define the alternating sum $\sum_i (-1)^idim F^pH^i(C)$ as a function of $p$ and \Cref{lem:equivalentcxequivalentfunction} still holds. \end{rk}
+If they are related by a zigzag of scaling equivalences, then their growth functions are equivalent. \end{lem}